Abizern/NPReachability/README.md

 NPReachability is an evolution of Apple's Reachability class that provides information about the network status.
+It has a slightly simpler interface; more concerned with the changes to the network status rather than monitoring a particular URL.

 As well as supporting the original's Notification based monitoring, this class supports both KVO and Blocks, so you can choose whichever way of handling